 Fun fact: Buffalo bulls love wallowing in mud–this is very good for the buffalo’s skin as it helps remove unwanted parasites such as ticks and mites

 4. The Elephant: It Never Forgets.
 Or Whispers.

 Elephants are also amazingly fast, for their size (up to 12,000 pounds), and the shrieking charge of a threatened elephant is not something that one will ever forget.
 They have reason to fear—the demand for ivory made elephants one of the most hunted animals on the planet, and foundations like The David Sheldrick Wildlife Trust are still struggling to ameliorate the effects of continued poaching.
 Fortunately, elephants are also quite smart, and when faced with something or someone that does not intend them harm they are gentle and peaceful.

-Favorite safaris for spotting elephants: Elephants are everywhere!
-The African Splendour safari is excellent for spotting elephants in many different habitats, and maybe even riding one if you are inclined.
+Favourite safaris for spotting elephants: Elephants are everywhere!
+The African Splendour safari is excellent for spotting elephants in many different habitats.

 Fun fact: Elephants can swim – they use their trunk to breathe like a snorkel in deep water.

 5. The Black Rhino: The Rarest of Them All

 The rarest of The Big Five is the black rhino, an animal prized by poachers for the purported (yet scientifically unproven) medicinal properties of its horn, a quality that has driven this ancient animal (a 50 million-year-old species) nearly to extinction.
 There are only 4,000 of this shy and solitary animal left in the wild.
 Rhinos are large (the second-largest land animal in the world, next to elephants) but quick, nearly as fast as the leopard when charging, and because of their elusive nature, they are quite a treat to capture in the viewfinder of your Nikon.